khaledh/khaledh.github.io/docs/osdev/07-kernel-image.md

 Here's what we can see from the output:

 - The entry point is at address `0x20D580`, which is not what we wanted.
 We wanted the entry point to be at address `0x100000`.
 We'll fix this later.
 - The sections that we're interested in are `.text`, `.rodata`, `.data`, and `.bss`.
 The `.text` section contains the code, the `.rodata` section contains read-only data, the `.data` section contains initialized data, and the `.bss` section contains uninitialized data.
 These are the sections that we want to include in the kernel image.
 - There are other sections that we're not interested in (`.comment`, `.symtab`, `.shstrtab`, and `.strtab`).
 These sections are used for debugging information, and we don't need them in the output image.
 We'll discard these sections later.

 Keep in mind that these are the output sections as generated by the linker.
-The inputs sections from the object files are mapped to these output sections.
+The input sections from the object files are mapped to these output sections.
 So in order to write our own linker script, we need to know what sections are generated by the compiler for each object file.
-Let's take a look at one of the object files that were generated by the compiler:
+Let's take a look at one of the object files that were generated by the
+compiler:

 ```sh-session{9,11-12}
 $ llvm-objdump --section-headers build/@mmain.nim.c.o